back

 Do you want photos that feel editorial, but still natural?
 Images where you’re not stiffly posed, but gently guided when needed?
 Choose someone whose approach feels aligned with your own energy.
 Ask yourself: Do I see myself in their photos?
 Do the couples look relaxed and connected, or styled and distant?

-2. Pay Attention to Personality
+2. Pay Attention to Personality & Communication

-You’ll spend more time with your photographer on the day than almost anyone else.
 Are they someone who feels calming?
 Uplifting?
-Are they warm and organised?
-You don’t need your best friend—you need someone who can read the room and make you feel seen, not staged.
+You don’t need your best friend—you need someone who can read the room and make you feel seen and not staged.

-3. Ask These Questions Before You Book:
+4. Ask These Questions Before You Book:

 • What’s your approach on the day—do you direct or observe more?